analytics-moses/Reproducible-Research/PA1_template.md

 ![](PA1_template_files/figure-markdown_github/unnamed-chunk-13-1.png)

-4.c) Calculate and report the mean and median total number of steps taken per day.
+4. c) Calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?

 -   Mean and Median \# of Steps based on the imputed Data Set: